 The resulting music is varied and lovely.
 But it is more than ornamental; as pianist Sarah Cahill notes, these are pieces of great depth and expressivity.

 The Patterns have been arranged for a variety of instruments and ensembles.
 This two-disc set is the first solo piano recording of this music to be made available outside Japan, and features the “unabashedly gorgeous” The Olive Branch Speaks, commissioned by the pianist for her A Sweeter Music project.

 This lavishly packaged set is accompanied by essays from both the composer and performer.

-Sarah plays Pattern B from the Seventh Collection of Patterns of Plants at the Berkeley Arts Festival performance space.
+Sarah plays Pattern B from the Seventh Collection at the Berkeley Arts Festival performance space.

 "Music that has an uncanny feeling of belonging to every place and epoch, yet having no identifiable national or temporal features.
 It is truly strange and beautiful.
 Cahill plays it with the attention to detail and musicality that one usually hears pianists bring to Schubert." —George Grella, The Big City (Best New Music Albums 2014)